janwilmake/x-oauth-middleware/README.md

 # Idea 2: open source my tweets

 If i have this as a dataset, I can do much more!
 If people I follow do it too, we can do much cooler shit.

+Interesting data:

+- my bookmarks
+- my pins
+- what i like/retweet/comment
+- my tweets and insights